 However, if you take note of the tips listed above, consult with your stylist, and – most importantly – listen to and follow their advice, you can benefit your blonde highlights in a number of important ways.
 In the end, if you put in the time to really care for your hair, you should be able to keep brassiness at bay for good.

-As always, feel free to hit me up with questions or comments, and be sure to take great care of your hair.
+I hope now you know why blonde hair turns brassy.
+And as always, feel free to hit me up with questions or comments, and be sure to take great care of your hair.
 Cheers!

 Denver CO 80206